eric-b/DSN-Parser/readme.md

 * a list of status, each associated with an e-mail (see below),
 * an arbitrary *Uid* property (not filled by the helper methods): can be used by the caller to store the report identifier (from POP3 for example).

+The headers of the original (not delivered) message are also accessible.

 Each status defines basically:

 * an action (ie "Failed", "Delayed", "Delivered", "Relayed" or "Expanded"),